What to Do When You're Bored at Work: a Comprehensive Guide

 Work feels meaningful when it lines up with what you're interested in, what you're good at and what you value.
 It gives you personal fulfillment, growth and the sense that you've got a purpose.

-How Can I Make Sure I Don't Get Bored With My Job?
+How Can I Make Sure I Don't Get Bored with My Job?

 To prevent boredom at work, look for challenges, set goals, take breaks so that you come back refreshed, and see if there are other projects or initiatives within your position that you can explore.